xsquawkbox/xsb2-manual/source/using-xsquawkbox.rst

 Mode C (Typically labelled ``ALT``, although in TCAS equipped aircraft with a combined mode knob, the ``TA`` and ``TA/RA`` settings will also work).

-To put send an ident signal ("Squawk Ident"), click the 'ident' button on your transponder on the x-plane panel with the mouse.
+To send an ident signal ("Squawk Ident"), click the 'ident' button on your transponder on the x-plane panel with the mouse.
 You should only do this as explicitly directed by ATC.